bochia/Stargate/README.md

 ## Rules

-1. [X] A Person is uniquely identified by their Name.
+1. A Person is uniquely identified by their Name.
-1. [X] A Person who has not had an astronaut assignment will not have Astronaut records.
+1. A Person who has not had an astronaut assignment will not have Astronaut records.
-1. [X] A Person will only ever hold one current Astronaut Duty Title, Start Date, and Rank at a time.
+1. A Person will only ever hold one current Astronaut Duty Title, Start Date, and Rank at a time.
-1. [X] A Person's Current Duty will not have a Duty End Date.
+1. A Person's Current Duty will not have a Duty End Date.
-1. [X] A Person's Previous Duty End Date is set to the day before the New Astronaut Duty Start Date when a new Astronaut Duty is received for a Person.
+1. A Person's Previous Duty End Date is set to the day before the New Astronaut Duty Start Date when a new Astronaut Duty is received for a Person.
-1. [X] A Person is classified as 'Retired' when a Duty Title is 'RETIRED'.
+1. A Person is classified as 'Retired' when a Duty Title is 'RETIRED'.
-1. [X] A Person's Career End Date is one day before the Retired Duty Start Date.
+1. A Person's Career End Date is one day before the Retired Duty Start Date.
-[] ochia - career and duty end date are different.
-[] ochia - Will need logic for career start date as well.
-Implement in the getbyname endpoint for Person.